Cannabis strain: Breeding

 When cannabis is cultivated for its psychoactive or medicinal properties, male plants will often be separated from females.
 This prevents fertilization of the female plants, either to facilitate sin semilla flowering or to provide more control over which male is chosen.
 Pollen produced by the male is caught and stored until it is needed.

 When a male plant of one strain pollinates a female of another strain, the seeds will be F1 hybrids of the male and female.
 These offspring will not be identical to their parents.
 Instead, they will have characteristics of both parents.
 Repeated breeding results in certain characteristics appearing with greater regularity.

 It is impossible for a hermaphrodite to create any male-only seeds.
 A hermaphrodite may create female only seeds and hermaphrodite seeds.
 Also the female-only seeds may carry the hermaphrodite trait.

 Hybridization is the process of plants and animals breeding.
 Natural wind currents help speed up this hybridization process and promotes a positive growth.
 Some plants produce many seeds while some produce little to none depending on how it is bred.
 If seeds are produced traits from both the original parents will be expressed.

 Techniques such as mutation breeding are used to develop new strains using irradiation or chemical mutagens such as colchicine.
 Various companies have been experimenting with creating new strains using genetic engineering techniques.

 THC vis-à-vis CBD

 During the selective breeding process for medical marijuana, THC:CBD ratios are accounted for and accommodated to the needs of the client's preference/illness.
 Due to the large genetic diversity and different geographical climates and environments, a wide range of strains and properties exist.

 THC is associated with the psychoactive high, while CBD is not psychoactive and is purported to have medicinal properties.
 However, conversion of CBD to THC can occur when CBD is heated to temperatures between 250–300 °C, potentially leading to its partial transformation into THC.

-There is little evidence about the safety or efficacy of cannabinoids in the treatment of epilepsy.